sposetti/TestDocs/deploy-configs.md

 1. Download the Hadoop configuration files from [here](./conf) to a temporary directory.

-2. Modify the following parameters per your environment.
+2. Modify the following properties per your environment.
 Search for **TODO** in the configuration files for the properties to replace.

 Modify Configuration Files